stormpath/stormpath-documentation/source/accnt_mgmt.rst

 How to Make an LDAP Directory
 +++++++++++++++++++++++++++++

+.. only:: rest

   Presently, LDAP Directories can be made via the Stormpath Admin Console, or using the REST API.
 If you'd like to do it with the Admin Console, please see `the Directory Creation section of the Admin Console Guide <http://docs.stormpath.com/console/product-guide/#create-a-directory>`_.
 For more information about creating them using REST API, please see :ref:`ldap-dir-authn`.

+.. only:: csharp or vbnet

+.. only:: java

+.. only:: nodejs

+.. only:: python

 .. _about-social-dir: